karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

         ${{ lower(variables.appName) }}:$(tag)
 ```

-As you can see, it is a pretty straightforward pipeline, but anyways let's review the pipeline steps.
+As you can see, it is a pretty straightforward pipeline, but anyways let's review the steps.

-As always the first step is to create the app image.
+- Create the image of your app.
 ```yaml
 - task: Bash@3
   displayName: Create application image